What is a medical appraisal?

-- To help doctors plan their professional development
+- to help you plan your professional development

-- To ensure doctors are working in line with the organisational priorities
+- to ensure your are working in line with the organisational priorities

-The appraisal process is an important source for agreeing and monitoring personal development objectives.
+The appraisal process is important for agreeing and monitoring personal development objectives.

 Whilst it interacts with the job planning process, the two should be kept separate in order to mitigate any conflicts of interest.

 For more information on the stages in the appraisal process view the guidance from the NHS Revalidation Support Team.

 The ARCP is an annual process where a panel of Deanery educationalists meet to: